The design of jamesrobertwatson.com

 • Grouped essays of Culture, Religion, Politics into one: Culture

-• Updated the blog home page on a regular weekly schedule
+• Updated the blog home page on a more regular schedule

 • Revised and simplified the Contents menu

-• Put a light grey background behind the Contents menu
+• Put a grey background behind the Contents menu to distinguish it from the home blog and reduce its contrast.

 • Designed the site to be clutter-free, as a response to so many busy websites